Housing in Iceland

 The students’ organisations of most universities own residences which are rented to students studying at the school in question.
 For more information, see the following websites:

-The most common way to find housing is through advertisements on the websites of daily newspapers.
+The most common way to find housing is through advertisements on the Internet.
 Since demand is often high it is a good idea to get in touch as soon as an advertisement appears.
-On the website of Morgunblaðið, Mbl.is, there are rental housing advertisements, and Visir.is also has rental housing ads.
+On the website of the daily Morgunblaðið, Mbl.is, there are rental housing advertisements, and Visir.is also has rental housing ads.
 Local newspapers can be a good way to find housing advertisements in rural areas.
-In addition, several rental agencies have websites, e.g.: Leiga.is and Leigulistinn.is.
+There are a number of commercial rental agencies:

-The Ministry of Social Affairs (félagsmálaráðuneytið) has information on rental housing, e.g. including lease contracts, general rules on giving notice and on vacating rental premises.
+The Ministry of Welfare (Velferðarráðuneyti) has information about rental housing, e.g. including concluding lease contracts, general rules on giving notice and on vacating rental premises.

 Another housing option is permanent right of residence in housing co-operatives.